Sampling Kantorovich operators for speckle noise reduction and gap filling with some applications to remote sensing: Conclusions and final remarks

 \section{Conclusions and final remarks}

-In this paper, we proposed two methods to improve remote sensing images affected by missing data and speckle noise.
-The first method focuses on gap filling using the new introduced LP-SK algorithm, which is particularly suited for non-uniform data, as commonly found in GNSS-R and other remote sensing applications.
-This method relies only on past sample values and does not require auxiliary or future data.
-The second method deals with speckle noise reduction.
+In this paper, we proposed two methods for image restoration problems motivated by remote sensing applications, namely missing data and speckle noise.
+The first method focuses on gap filling using the new introduced LP-SK algorithm, which relies only on past sample values and does not require auxiliary or future data.
+This method could be suited to remote-sensing applications, where data are often acquired progressively along spatial tracks, as in GNSS-R scanning \cite{Zavo}.
+Similar scenarios arise in airborne remote sensing, radar imaging, or even medical imaging, where full data acquisition may be delayed or interrupted, and timely reconstruction is crucial, see e.g. \cite{ex1, ex2, ex3}.\\ The second method deals with speckle noise reduction.
 We introduced a Down-Up scaling approach that includes three steps: downscaling with bicubic interpolation, classical despeckling filtering, and upscaling with SK algorithm.
 This combination provided good results in terms of noise suppression.
-The algorithms developed in this paper are part of the objectives of the research project PRIN 2022 named ``AIDA'' (``AI- and DIP-Enhanced DAta Augmentation for Remote Sensing of Soil Moisture and Forest Biomass''), funded by the European Union under the Italian National Recovery and Resilience Plan (NRRP) of NextGenerationEU, under the Italian Ministry of Universities and Research.\\
+The experiments on standard test images provide a controlled validation under known ground-truth conditions, whereas the tests on SAR data show the potential of the proposed approach in a remote sensing setting.\\